 - brief acknowledgements may be submitted

 Authors are invited to submit manuscripts that describe novel methods, programs or currciula for teaching clinical paediatrics or the fundamentals of paediatric research to trainees or to paediatricians.
 Studies analyzing evaluation of learners are also welcome.
-Although learner satisfaction is a worthy outcome, studies must look at outcomes that are more objective and/or more long-term.
+Although learner satisfaction is a worthy outcome, studies should look at outcomes that are more objective and/or more long-term if possible.
 Submission from outside Canada is encouraged but the innovation must be applicable in the Canadian setting.

 - Maximum length is 2500 words but priority will be given to shorter manuscripts.

 The Critical Lens is focused on enhancing advocacy.
 These articles are unsolicited viewpoints that reflect opinions of leading scholars about matters of paediatric care, education, research and policy.
 Critical Lens articles must be highly readable and compelling and appeal to readers of Paediatrics & Child Health, paediatric care providers and policy makers.
 The goal is to publish thought-provoking, timely viewpoints about significant issues in caring for Canadian children such as: access to care; provincial barriers to implementation of guidelines; public health; pollution issues threatening our small patients; and immigrant and refugee health care.
 Inquiries to the Editor prior to submission are encouraged.